aquatiger/journal/README.md

 # journal

 This is a journal of my programming journey.
+## 19Sep18
+Worked backend on the pdxCrime project.
+And applied for jobs.

 ## 18Sep18
 Mostly set up git and github stuff today.
 Continued planning the project.